 Both rich and poor men often wore waist-length capes (not shown) as a fashion accessory.
 Wealthy women wore long veils, and the poor women are usually shown with cloth snoods or scarves close to the head, covering their hair.
 The bulk around the neck of the wealthy people was achieved by either shirts with tall, gathered, frilly collars, or by attaching a separate stiffened ruff collar around the neck.
 The poor tend towards a "peasant look" that is very typical of European and Latin American folk dress.

-In the 18th century the silhouette between rich and poor gets less distinctive, but the lower class men tend to have shorter coats almost like modern button-down shirts, and their hats are wider in the country.
+In the 18th century the silhouette between rich and poor gets less distinctive, but the lower class men tend to have shorter coats almost like modern button-down shirts, and their hats tend to be wider in the country.
 The gentlemen wear frock coats with waistcoats of about hip length, and white cravats at the neck.
 The hat is tricorn style worn with wigs (not shown.)
 Breeches come to about calf length or a bit higher.
 Upper class women tend to have a lot more lace and frills on their gowns but in this era it was commented that servant girls dressed too much like the mistresses, leading to the development of "maids uniforms" in houses.
-Lower class women might wear scarves or caps.
-Upper class women in the 1770s were wearing very tall hairdos (not shown) that made these difficult but they sometimes donned frilly hoods instead.
-The lady's hairdos were not usually wigs; Fanny Burney's Evelina describes the hairdressing as one's natural hair heavily teased and padded with a "cushion" (probably of wool or something like that).
+Lower class women might wear scarves or mob caps.
+Upper class women in the 1770s were wearing very tall hairdos (not shown) that made caps or scarves difficult to use, but they sometimes donned frilly hoods instead.
+The lady's hairdos were not usually wigs; Fanny Burney's Evelina describes the hairdressing as one's natural hair heavily teased and padded with a "cushion" (probably made of something like wool or false hair); other sources acknowledge clip-in curls that were stuck into the hair on little bits of wire.

-Occasionally you get a costumer who thinks anything with a lace-up front is a corset -- but most people mean the stiff undergarment known for pulling in the waist.
+Occasionally you get a costumer who thinks anything with a lace-up front is a corset -- but most people use the term to mean the stiff undergarment known for pulling in the waist.
 Contrary to the wisdom of 19th century medical men who thought masturbation made you blind and that cigarettes cured asthma, corsets are not inherently unhealthy to wear.
-Idealized images in artwork show women with much smaller waists than was really typical, and the flourishing of opera singing argues against the notion that one couldn't breathe in a corset.
+Idealized images in artwork show women with much smaller waists than was really typical, and the flourishing of opera singing during this period argues against the notion that one couldn't breathe in a corset.

 That said, even bargain basement corsets are often about $100 each.
 The main thing a corset did to make one look slim was it prevented the wearer from slouching.
 You can buy very inexpensive posture braces, often for under $10, which will approximate the appearance.
 Maggie Smith reportedly faked her corset for Downton Abbey by just sitting up very straight, but it might be unreasonable to expect a stage actress to maintain this position unaided for a whole performance.